szarroug3/X-Ray_Calibre_Plugin/README.md

 Testing:
 ----------------------------------------------------------------------------------------------------------------------------------
-	This plugin has been tested using a Kindle PW2 on Windows 10.
+	This plugin has been tested using a Kindle PW2 on Windows 10 and Linux.
-	I am still working on testing some portions of it so if you do find a bug or want to request a feature, please let me know via
-		Github or Mobileread.
+	We are still actively developing the plugin so if you do find a bug or want to request a feature, please let me know via Github or Mobileread.